N-LaMantia/CS465_Project/DESIGN.md

  - Application UI wireframes
  - Allow user to copy snippet code through highlighting or a copy button

+### Jace
+ -  feature 1
+ -  feature 6
+ -  other things as needed

 ## External Data Sources

 - We will use external documentation to write snippets to include in our project.